Unleash Your Wanderlust: Take the Ultimate Big Sur Road Trip!

 Where is Big Sur actually?

-Surprisingly most visitors find that there is no real village or town of Big Sur but an area that incorporates a stretch of 90 miles of coastline South of Carmel running south all the way to San Simeon.
+Surprisingly most visitors find that there is no real village or town of Big Sur but this is mostly an area that incorporates a stretch of 90 miles of coastline South of Carmel running south all the way to San Simeonwith mostly scenic landscape, beaches and vista points to enjoy, you’ll easily slow down to take in all the slower pace and natural landscape of the area.

 Some history on Big Sur